roookeee/datus/USAGE.md

  and [with Spring Boot](https://github.com/roookeee/datus/tree/master/sample-projects/samplespring).

 Hop right in and tinker around with *datus* in a compiling environment!

+### Configuration options

+This section describes all configuration options of *datus* which are generally controlled by system properties.

+##### Optimizations
+*datus* employs several runtime-optimizations that can be partially disabled by setting the system property `com.github.roookeee.datus.optimization.disable` to any non-null value.
+There are currently no known issues regarding these optimizations but as always: any feature that cannot be disabled is a bug.

+Some basic optimizations are not affected by this system property as them not functioning correctly would imply a broken JVM implementation on an unrecoverable level for not only *datus* but any other code running in it.

+Generally speaking: any error related to *datus* working with `com.github.roookeee.datus.optimization.disable` set but not working without it is a bug - please file an issue!

 ### Advanced usage / FAQ
 This section is focused on use cases of *datus* that are either not directly supported via *datus* classes, unintuitive or